5 Best Wildflower Trails in Denmark WA

 1. Mount Lindesay National Park

-Mount Lindesay has been a dominant landmark for Aboriginal people for thousands of years.
-Upland Farm both recognises and acknowledges the Menang people as the traditional owners of Mount Lindesay National Park.
+Mount Lindesay has long been a significant cultural site for Aboriginal people.
+Upland Farm acknowledges the Menang people, the traditional custodians of this land.

 Most prominent wildflower: Bell-fruited Mallee